mesosphere/dcos-e2e-infra/README.md

 This repo holds some automation scripts that create an AWS EC2 instance using CloudFormation and prepares it to run DC/OS e2e tests.

+# What you'll need

+On your machine make sure to meet all of these requirements:

+* Have an AWS account
+* Have the `aws` CLI installed and properly configured.
+Make sure that `aws sts get-caller-identity` returns a proper identity.
+* Bash: The `stack` script will only run in Bash so be sure to have that installed.
+* Have `jq` installed.
+This is used for parsing `aws` output.
+* **For Enterprise DC/OS**: Have an SSH private key in `$HOME/.ssh/id_rsa` that can be used to pull the `mesosphere/dcos-enterprise` repo.
+* **For Enterprise DC/OS**: Have a `license.txt` file that contains a proper DC/OS Enterprise license.

 # How to use

 Configuration is provided using the `config.sh` file.
 You will also need an SSH